Theatre and Dance

 This experiential dance course addresses issues of identity, culture, and ethics through personal movement exploration and analysis of master works from turning points in modern dance history.
 Includes dance technique, composition, and research methods from the field of performance studies.
 Fall, Spring.

 Students will be introduced to different ways arts companies are structured and managed, with a focus on not-for-profit organizations.
 The course will provide an in-depth exploration of opportunities for creating start-up arts businesses, combining projects tailored to individual students' interests, case studies, and discussion.
+Prerequisites: 24 credits in ISP, including ITW 101 and QL.
 Fall.

 Students will be introduced to how arts organizations communicate with different constituencies, both internal and external.
 The course will cover marketing, communication, development/fundraising, and social media, combining projects tailored to individual students' interests, case studies, and discussion.
+Prerequisites: 24 credits in ISP, including ITW 101 and QL course.
 Spring.